 How to fix a Fitbit that shows on-screen metrics like steps or distance as zero

-Before we get down to the nitty-gritty, these troubleshooting steps work for folks who see their step counts, distance, and other metrics in the Fitbit app, BUT who don’t see those same metrics on their Fitbit’s clock face.
+Before we get down to the nitty-gritty, these troubleshooting steps work for folks who see their step counts, distance, and other metrics in the Fitbit app BUT who don’t see those same metrics on their Fitbit’s clock face.

-If your problem is that you don’t see ANY metrics on either your Fitbit or the Fitbit app, take a look at this article for tips to fix that issue: Fitbit not accurately counting or tracking steps?
+If your problem is that you don’t see ANY metrics on either your Fitbit or the Fitbit app, look at this article for tips to fix that issue: Fitbit not accurately counting or tracking steps?
 Let’s fix it.